 Today, web analytics is the key to measure and analyze web data in order to understand user behavior across web pages.
-Its focus is to analyze web data and determine activity and behavior of a user on a website i.e. how many users visited, which pages got hits, what items searched more etc. Web analytics provide insights of data and it also helps to improve the user experience for the website since it measures page hits, views, clicks etc. In order to perform web analytics, there are many different tools available in the market which is smart enough to achieve your organization goals.
-Some of the best web analytics tools are Google Analytics, Yahoo web analytics, Adobe analytics, Crazy Eggs, Mixpanel, Click tale etc. Here we will see a detailed comparison between two of these most popular tools: Google Analytics vs Mixpanel.
+Its focus is to analyze web data and determine the activity and behavior of a user on a website i.e. how many users visited, which pages got hits, what items searched more etc. Web analytics provide insights of data and it also helps to improve the user experience for the website since it measures page hits, views, clicks, etc. In order to perform web analytics, there are many different tools available in the market which are smart enough to achieve your organization’s goals.
+Some of the best web analytics tools are Google Analytics, Yahoo web analytics, Adobe Analytics, Crazy Eggs, Mixpanel, Click tale, etc. Here we will see a detailed comparison between two of these most popular tools: Google Analytics vs Mixpanel.

 Both these tools have some overlapping features, so let us compare these two to choose the right analytics tool.